- What is Point-to-Point Encryption (P2PE)?

 Note: “Only Council-listed P2PE solutions are recognized as having met the rigorous controls defined in the PCI P2PE Standard for the protection of payment card data, as well as meeting the requirements necessary for merchants to reduce the scope of their cardholder data environment (CDE) through use of a P2PE solution.”

 What is the Payment Card Industry (PCI) Point-to-Point Encryption (P2PE) Standard?

-The PCI P2PE standard is defined as: “Building upon the solid data and environmental security foundation established and promulgated by the PCI SSC for the payments industry via the PCI DSS, PA-DSS, and PTS, the P2PE Standard is a comprehensive set of requirements focused on providing the requisite security requirements necessary to support the deployment of secure P2PE solutions.”
-According to the PCI Security Standards Council (PCI SSC).
+According to the PCI Security Standards Council (PCI SSC), the PCI P2PE standard is defined as: “Building upon the solid data and environmental security foundation established and promulgated by the PCI SSC for the payments industry via the PCI DSS, PA-DSS, and PTS, the P2PE Standard is a comprehensive set of requirements focused on providing the requisite security requirements necessary to support the deployment of secure P2PE solutions.”

 What does a PCI-validated P2PE solution have to include?

 A PCI-validated P2PE solution is required to have all of the following:

 - Secure encryption of payment card data at the POI / i.e., the payment terminal

 - Secure management of encryption and decryption devices